dotnet/dotnet-docker/samples/dotnetapp/README.md

 dotnet publish -c release -o out
 ```

-You can run the application using the following command.
+You can run the published application using the following command.
+You can copy and run in on another machine with .NET Core 2.0 installed.

 ```console
 cd out